jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- Refactor the logging functions to be more readable, see if we really need to precalculate them or if we can just compute on the fly.
 - Finish prompt and interactive functions: prompt user for multiline text.
 Prompt user for multi select.
 - core::checkParseResults typo...
 - Add a full screen view with the keyboard shortcuts in edit mode (new interactive::showFullScreenHelp ?).